SAP/e-mobility-charging-stations-simulator/tests/ocpp-server/README.md

 The server will start listening for connections on port 9000.

-## Running the server with command sending
+## Running the server with OCPP command sending

-You can also specify a command and a period duration with the --request and --period options respectively when running the server.
-The server will then send your chosen command to the connected client every period seconds.
+You can also specify a command and a period duration with the --command and --period options respectively when running the server.
+The server will then send your chosen command to the connected client(s) every period seconds.

 ### GetBaseReport Command